YashanMDU/Secure_Company_Design/README.md

 # Secure Company Design

-This project demonstrates a comprehensive campus network infrastructure designed and implemented using Cisco Packet Tracer, following a hierarchical architecture that ensures scalability, redundancy, and security for enterprise environments.
+This project demonstrates a comprehensive Company network infrastructure designed and implemented using Cisco Packet Tracer, following a hierarchical architecture that ensures scalability, redundancy, and security for enterprise environments.

 ## Key Features